Ran-Mori/toy-language/README.md

 ## Why this project exists?

 1. [LLVM official example](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/) codes are all written in a single file named toy.cpp.
-And it is not a mannered way to understand structure of the whole project.
+And it is not a mannered way to understand the structure of the whole project.
 2. I'm learning cmake recently.
 So creating an organized project from a single file helps me understand how cmake arranges a C++ project.
 3. It helps me review the course 《Principles of  Compilation》.